lumoslabs/txgh/README.md

 [![Build Status](https://travis-ci.org/lumoslabs/txgh.svg?branch=master)](https://travis-ci.org/lumoslabs/txgh)

-Txgh, a mashup of "_T_ransife_x_" and "_G_it_h_ub", is a lightweight server that connects Transifex to Github via webhooks.
+Txgh, a mashup of "Transifex" and "Github", is a lightweight server that connects Transifex to Github via webhooks.
 It enables automatic translation of new content in your Github repository, and supports single-resource as well as branch-based git workflows.

 How Does it Work?